AdamKlus/FootballDatabase/README.md

 I have decided to use Redshift, because of its flexibility in scaling and ability to quickly import data from S3.

-The first part of the ETL for historical data needs to be run only one time.
+The first part of the ETL for the historical data needs to be run only one time.
 The second part for scraped data should be run daily to give the team most up to date data.

 ## Database schema design and ETL process